thibaultmg/thanos/docs/blog/2023-11-20-life-of-a-sample-part-2.md

 The Compactor component is responsible for maintaining and optimizing data in object storage.
 It's a long-running process that can be configured to wait for new blocks with the `--wait` flag.
 It also needs access to the object storage with the `--objstore.config` flag.

 Under normal operation conditions, the Compactor will check for new blocks every 5 minutes.
 It will then process these blocks in a structured manner, compacting them according to defined settings that we'll see in the next sections.
+To avoid reading partially written blocks, the compactor waits...

 #### Compaction modes